 About me, Thomas Denny:

 I chose to focus on bankruptcy and foreclosure law due to my personal history.
-Before becoming an attorney, I worked an array of blue-collar jobs, such as driving trucks, working in factories and performing carpentry.
+Before becoming an attorney, I worked an array of blue-collar jobs, such as driving trucks, working in factories and rehabilitating homes.
 During that time, I dealt with many setbacks that eventually led to me to file for bankruptcy.

 In light of my personal experience, legal proficiency and personalized service, I know that I can help you protect your assets and get back on your feet financially.
 I will personally represent you at the meeting of creditors, and through each stage of your Chapter 7 or Chapter 13 bankruptcy case.

 Please call me and I will explain to you your legal rights and answer any questions about the process you may have.